ideal-lab5/Grants-Program/applications/cryptex.md

     <img src="../static/img/Cryptex-Storage-final.jpeg" alt="SDK Storage Capability"/>
   </p>

   - **Graphql API:** provides types and functions to fetch data saved on-chain and off-chain related to Blind DKG in a developer friendly way.
 We may also explore the usage of [subquery](https://subquery.network/).
-This may not be in scope of the current grant.
+This is not explicitly within the scope of this grant.
 The following diagram shows a high-level conceptual design of this capability:

   <p align="center">
     <img src="../static/img/Cryptex-Graphql.jpeg" alt="SDK Graphql Capability"/>